-From 2001 to 2005 Mary Jo was a British Civil Service Commissioner, appointed by The Queen under the Royal Prerogative.
-She had been appointed Assistant Secretary of Commerce (Minister of State) by US President George H W Bush and was Special Assistant to President Ronald Reagan, who also appointed her to his Advisory Committee on Trade Negotiations and, ex officio, to his Advisory Committee on Women’s Business Ownership.
-She also served on the staff of the US Senate Committee on Commerce.
+In the public sector, Mary Jo was appointed to the Advisory Committee on Business Appointments by Prime Minister David Cameron and reappointed by Theresa May, prior to which she was a British Civil Service Commissioner, appointed by Her Majesty The Queen under the Royal Prerogative.
+President George H W Bush appointed her Assistant US Secretary of Commerce (Minister of State) and she was Special Assistant to President Ronald Reagan, who also appointed her to his Advisory Committee on Trade Negotiations and, ex officio, to his Advisory Committee on Women’s Business Ownership.
+She began her career on the staff of the US Senate Committee on Commerce.